STAT545-UBC-hw-2018-19/hw07-patriciata/fuzzysys/README.md

 #> [1] 0.7 1.0 1.0
 ```

-Consistent with the original sets::.N.() function, the negation operator .N() in `fuzzysys` is always defined as 1-x irrespective of the fuzzy logic family.
+Consistent with the original sets::.N.() function, the negation operator .N() in `fuzzysys` is always defined as 1 − *x* irrespective of the fuzzy logic family.

 ``` r
 x